skyfielders/python-skyfield/skyfield/documentation/time.rst

 When, then, does ΔT come into play?

-* ΔT is used when you specify your geographic location as a :class:`Topos` and Skyfield needs to determine where in space that location is facing at a given date and time.
+* ΔT is used when you specify your geographic location as a :class:`~skyfield.toposlib.Topos` and Skyfield needs to compute its location at a given date and time.

 * ΔT is needed to determine directions like “up,” “north,” and “east” when you want Skyfield